 The redirection of resources at the national level over the past few years has substantially impacted service delivery throughout the country.
 Nonprofit organizations now are required to diversify funding sources and create innovative administrative mechanisms and delivery systems in order to maintain services.
 The formation and management of coalitions; the development of multiple funding sources; and the use of existing resources to attract additional funding are essential to the survival and effectiveness of nonprofit organizations.
 As a result, administrators, policy makers, fund developers, fiscal officers, project officers, and individuals responsible for budgeting and budgetary compliance should attend this seminar.

-The fee for this course is $450.00 for the first person, $350.00 for the second and $200 for the third person from an agency.
+The fee for this course is $450.00 for the first person, $350.00 for the second and $200 for the third person from the same agency.
 Student rates are available on a limited basis.
 All fees are DUE AT LEAST ONE WEEK PRIOR to the beginning date of the seminar.
 A digital copy of the material will be sent out the week prior to the first day of class.
 Sand Dollar Management Systems Inc reserves the right to cancel any seminar if 10 organizations and/or individuals without organizational affiliation are not registered 7 days prior to the beginning date of the seminar.
 In the event of said cancellation, fully registered participants will be scheduled into the next regularly occurring seminar offered by the Sand Dollar Management Systems Inc.